Chronic Recurrent Multifocal Osteomyelitis (CRMO) Program

 - We help you fully understand your child’s condition and support you in making the right choices for your child and family.

 - Many children with CRMO see doctors often to check how treatment is working and to adjust as needed.
 To tailor a care plan to your child and to help you know what to expect at every step, we launched our own CRMO Clinic app.
-The custom app, built on the Inside Out Care platform, offers help on:
+This customized web app, built on the Inside Out Care platform, offers information and support about:

 - How to manage CRMO at home and at school